 On June 21, 2018, the BC Rural Health Network and the BC Ministry of Health held a policy discussion on Community Health Centres.

-Edward Staples – President of SOHC (Support Our Health Care) wrote the following report.
+Report by Edward Staples – President of SOHC (Support Our Health Care) – Princeton

 Putting out fires: a qualitative study exploring the use of patient complaints to drive improvement at three academic hospitals

 Background and objectives – Recent years have seen increasing calls for more proactive use of patient complaints to develop effective system-wide changes, analogous to the intended functions of incident reporting and root cause analysis (RCA) to improve patient safety.
 Given recent questions regarding the impact of RCAs on patient safety, we sought to explore the degree to which current patient complaints processes generate solutions to recurring quality problems.